 research

 Currently, I am co-editing two special issues — at Constellations and History of European Ideas — following the conference “Force of Myth: Authority, Illusion, and Critique in Modern Imaginaries.”
-Next to my book manuscript Towards a Critical Theory of Ignorance: Science, Politics, and Myth in Times of Uncertainty, I also work on one article, co-authored with Tae-Yeoun Keum, about the conditions of imaginative success and the critique of origin myths (Constellations).
+Next to my book manuscript Towards a Critical Theory of Myth: Science, Politics, and Nature in Times of Uncertainty, I also work on one article, co-authored with Tae-Yeoun Keum, about the conditions of imaginative success and the critique of origin myths (Constellations).
 I am beginning to write about practices of aesthetic unknowing and phenomenological theories of action, perception and judgment and how they might help us rethink dominant ideas of nature.

 Book Manuscript:

-My book, tentatively titled Towards a Critical Theory of Ignorance: Science, Politics, and Myth in Times of Uncertainty, discusses how democracies respond to uncertainty.
+My book, tentatively titled Towards a Critical Theory of Myth: Science, Politics, and Nature in Times of Uncertainty, discusses how democracies respond to uncertainty.
 I argue that uncertainty is a problem for two main reasons: First, the conditions of uncertainty have changed, we are no longer primarily dealing with crises that have a beginning and an end, but with complex instabilities with no clear solution.
 Second, the two default modes with which democracies have usually responded to uncertainty in modern history reveal severe limitations.
 Following the fact-value distinction typically attributed to Max Weber, I define those two modes the “science” response and the “politics” response.
 The former controls uncertainty through facts, rational politics, and expert knowledge (e.g., epistocracy, technocracy), while the latter institutionalizes uncertainty in form of citizen science or agonistic politics (e.g., radical, deliberative, epistemic democracy).

 The first part of the book investigates the limits of these two responses, especially the growing epistemization of politics in moments of crisis and an increasing double bind of technocracy and populism.
 The second part develops a critique of the fact-value paradigm in exploring ignorance as a third response to uncertainty — eclipsed or stigmatized by the idealization of facts and the relativization of values.
 I do so in (1) complicating the legacy of Max Weber with regards to the role of ignorance in his work and (2) turning to the tradition of political myth to develop a more detailed analytic of ignorance.
 In particular, I argue that we can trace a transition in 20th century myth debates from what I call ‘willful ignorance’ to ‘learned ignorance’.
 While willful ignorance isolates a position from its limits in order to defend the certainty of a conviction, learned ignorance relies on the ambiguity of belief structures as a way to live and act under conditions of uncertainty.